mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/cpf-exceptions/cpf0001-exception.md

 ---
 title: CPF0001Exception class
+description: The exception that is thrown when an Error found on {0} command.
+See Inner Exception.

 ---

 The exception that is thrown when an Error found on {0} command.
 See Inner Exception.